top of page

 Soil Preparation

-Alliums with their shallow root systems, seem to grow well in loose, well-prepared soil.
+Alliums with their relatively shallow root systems seem to grow well in loose, well-prepared soil.
 The soil should feel crumbly and loose.
 It should be free from stones and rocks.
-Soils that are absent of organic matter should be amended with organic matter.
+Soils that are devoid of organic matter should be amended with organic matter.
 Work rich, dark compost or well-rotted manure into the soil.
 The soil should be a minimum of 6-12 inches deep.
 If planting garlic in rows, keep an aisle on either side of the row to accommodate foot traffic and prevent the delicate roots from being compacted.
 If planting in raised beds, design the beds so you can plant, weed and access the garlic without having to reach too far.

 Selecting Seed for Planting